peteroupc/Numbers/docs/PeterO.Numbers.EFloatExtras.md

         int i32,
         PeterO.Numbers.EContext ec);

-Not documented yet.
+Creates a binary floating-point number from a 32-bit signed integer.

 <b>Parameters:</b>

  * <i>i32</i>: The parameter <i>i32</i>
-is not documented yet.

- * <i>ec</i>: The parameter <i>ec</i>
-is not documented yet.
+is a 32-bit signed integer.

+ * <i>ec</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
+Can be null.

 <b>Return Value:</b>

-An arbitrary-precision binary floating-point number.
+An arbitrary-precision binary floating-point number with the closest representable value to the given integer.

 <a id="Invert_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### Invert